ShohruhShokulov/Software-Engineering-ISE4133-Mid-Term-Project/README.md

 ## Acknowledgments

+- Streamlit team for the excellent web framework
 - GraphHopper for routing services
 - OpenStreetMap contributors for map data
 - OpenAI for natural language processing capabilities